rsokl/phantom-tensors/README.md

 # Phantom Tensors
+> Tensor types with variadic shapes, for any array-based library, that work with both static type and runtime type checkers

 This project is currently just a rough prototype!

 The goal of this project is to let users write tensor-like types with variadic shapes (via [PEP 646](https://peps.python.org/pep-0646/)) that are amendable to both: static type checking (without a mypy plugin), as well as cross-tensor consistent runtime checking of shapes.
-This is achieved using minimal hacks (no mypy plugin necessary!).
+This is achieved using relatively minimal hacks (no mypy plugin necessary!).

 > Note that mypy does not support PEP 646 yet, but pyright does.
 You can run pyright on the following examples to see that they do, indeed type-check as expected!